ytakefuji/counting-for-entomologists/README.md

    $ python pillbug_count.py flies.png
 </pre>

 You should resize an original picture for counting the number of dead bugs.
-Or/and you should tune the Canny coefficient.
+Or you should tune the Canny coefficient.

 # Tuning parameters for counting in general
 pillbug_count.py is shown as follows: